 Guardian News & Media

-Independent News & Media plc
+Independent News & Media plc (now Mediahuis)

 British and Irish Modern Music Institute (BIMM)